iptemplates/google_analytics/README.md

 ## Installation

-1. Upload "standard" folder to "ip_plugins/" directory
+1. Upload "IptGoogleAnalytics" folder to "Plugin/" directory
 2. Login to administration area
-3. Go to "Developer -> Modules" and press "install" on google analytics plugin
+3. Go to "Menu -> Plugins" and active plugin

 ## Usage

-1. Navigate through the menu: "Standard" -> "Configuration"
+1. Navigate through the menu to "Google Analytics"
-2. Click on "Google analytics" and select "Options" group
-3. There you will be able to enable/disable plugin and change the tracking code
+2. There you will be able to enable/disable plugin and change the tracking code

 ## Copyright / License